Associate Professor, Information School

 billhowe at uw.edu | Office: MGH 310 in the iSchool DataLab

-My group's research aims to make the techniques and technologies of data science dramatically more accessible, particularly at scale.
+My group's research aims to make the techniques and technologies of data science dramatically more accessible and reliable, particularly at scale.
 Our methods are rooted in database models and languages, though we sometimes work in machine learning, visualization, HCI, and high-performance computing.
 We are an applied, systems-oriented group, frequently sourcing projects through collaborations in the physical, life, and social sciences.

 October 2018: Our paper led by Shrainik Jain on Database-Agnostic Workload Management was accepted to CIDR 2019!
 The proposed system uses NLP on the queries themselves to help predict errors, security violations, and approximate performance.